joshperry/ovrly/readme.md

 is split between processes; architecturally, cef exposes an event-driven interface to which a single handler can be provided from user code.

-When interfacing with cef, a common pattern is used for to map the cef handler interface to an ovrly Observable interface.
+When interfacing with cef, a common pattern is used to map the cef handler interface to an ovrly Observable interface.

-As an example of using the Observable module interface, any module that needs to run in the cef browser process would subscribe to the `process::OnBrowser` event to be notified, in the browser process, when the it is about to come up.
+As an example of using the Observable module interface, any module that needs to run in the cef browser process would subscribe to the `process::OnBrowser` event to be notified, in the browser process, when it is about to come up.
 This observable also delivers a `process::Browser` object which has additional process lifetime events that can be observed (e.g. `OnContextInitialized`).

-There is also a `process::OnRender` event for code that needs to run in the render processes startup.
+There is also a `process::OnRender` event for code that needs to run at render process startup.
 These are found in the app module and are only a few among a number of other events across different modules.